NYPL/digarch/index.md

 {: .no_toc }
 Consults on assessments of born-digital material before accessioning, transfers digital objects from original media, supports archivists during processing of electronic records, and packages collections for long-term storage and access.

+### Caroline Gil Rodríguez, Digital Archives Assistant
+{: .no_toc }
+Consults on assessments of born-digital material before accessioning, transfers digital objects from original media, supports archivists during processing of electronic records, and packages collections for long-term storage and access.

 ### Nick Krabbenhoeft, Digital Preservation Manager
 {: .no_toc }
 Manages the Digital Archives programs, develops workflows in response to changing collecting needs, and oversees long-term management of born-digital materials.